7shi/dante-la-el/Inferno/MT/compare-en.md

 that I lost the hope of the height.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">54</td><td>
-That I lost the hope of reaching the height.
+that I lost the hope of the height.
 </td></tr>
 <tr><td>DeepL</td><td align="right">54</td><td>
 That I lost hope of the height.